-2.3.
+3.3.
 Organisational structure

-ENERGO-PRO Group is organised and managed based on the geographical markets in which it operates (Bulgaria, Georgia, Turkey, Colombia).
-The Figure below shows the structure of ENERGO-PRO Group entities (the entities highlighted with red line indicate the companies that are not included in the scope of this Report).
+The ENERGO-PRO Group is organised and managed based on territory markets in which it operates (Bulgaria, Georgia, Turkey, Colombia, Switzerland).
+The following Figure shows structure of ENERGO-PRO Group by entities::

-Figure 4: ENERGO-PRO Group structure as of 31 December 2021 4,5
+Figure 4: ENERGO-PRO Group structure